Scott Silverstein – Board Chair/Teacher Representative email@example.com

 Bruce Takeguma – Board Member/LAUSD Representative firstname.lastname@example.org

-Mr. Archibald has spent the last 20 years of his career holding officer-level positions in Los Angeles based businesses.
-He is a graduate of El Camino and holds two master’s degrees in Economics and taught Finance and Statistics at the University of Rochester.
+Mr. Archibald has spent the last 20 years of his career holding officer-level positions in Los Angeles based businesses and is currently the CEO of Barry’s Ticket Services, Inc. He is a graduate of El Camino and holds two master’s degrees in Economics and taught Finance and Statistics at the University of Rochester.
 He has spent the last 15 years coaching youth sports and most recently coaching High School Track and Field.
 He has been the treasurer of an industry association not-for-profit and been on the finance and investment committees of a private school and is committed to helping ECRCHS achieve its stated mission.

 A 2002 ECR alumni, Ms. Chen spent the next 10 years as a legal assistant while attending college and law school, passing the California State Bar in 2012.
 Ms. Chen is currently a family law attorney in the San Fernando Valley.
 During her career, she has worked as a mediator in the Ventura County superior court, has provided legal services at the Free Clinic of Simi Valley, and continues to provide pro bono services in custody cases.
 In the last couple of years, she has focused her efforts primarily on cases involving undocumented children, helping them work towards obtaining the necessary immigration status to continue receiving an education here in the United States.